IBM/ibm-cert-manager-operator/docs/design-spec.md

         - if they exist, continue
         - if they do not exist, try to create them
             - if there's errors creating them, requeue and try again
-    1. Check the cert-manager namespace exists
-        - if it exists, continue
-        - if it does not exist, create it
-            - if there's an error creating it, requeue and try again
     1. Check RBAC is in place for cert-manager
         - Check roles
             - Clusterrole